Home Tech 9 Best Auto Mouse Mover For Keeping Your Computer Active

 The HONKID Undetectable Mouse Jiggler is a budget-friendly hardware mover designed for portability, simulating random mouse movement without software.

 Real-World Test: I used this during a hotel-room coding session, keeping my laptop active for eight hours.
-Its small size fit in my bag, and random movement avoided detection.
+Its small size fits in my bag, and random movement avoids detection.

 Price: $25